ollana/parkinglot-service/README.md

 - No Server Management: Lambda eliminates the need to manage servers.
 AWS handles all the operational aspects, including provisioning, maintaining, and scaling the infrastructure.

 Since the service is stateless, DynamoDB is used to store the parking lot data.
-TODO: Implement DynamoDB
+* Once a car enters the parking lot, the service stores the entry time, license plate, and parking lot id in DynamoDB.
+* When the car exits the parking lot, the service retrieves the entry time from DynamoDB, calculates the total parked time, and charges the car based on the parked time.
+* The service does not delete the entry from DynamoDB after the car exits the parking lot.
+If exit is called again with the same ticket id, the service will return the same details as before.

-## Deployment steps
+## Deployment steps - using makefile
-### Option 1 - Using makefile
 #### Prerequisites
 - [make](https://www.incredibuild.com/integrations/gnu-make)
 - [golang 1.20+](https://go.dev/doc/install)
+- zip
 - [pulumi 3.0.1+](https://www.pulumi.com/docs/install/)
 - aws credentials setup to `pulumi` profile